 Relative affordability, as compared to average household income and GDP, is often a metric that people use to determine how expensive the cost of housing is in each real estate market.
 There are businesses and metrics devoted to tracking this and bemoaning the rising cost of housing.
 Of course, affordability matters to the people who are trying to purchase a house, but the jury is out on whether affordability influences the real estate market at all.

-The argument goes that if people on average can’t afford to buy a house, that the price of housing must come down to meet what people are able to purchase, or something must change with lending (such as longer amortizations, lower down payments, or lower interest rates) to make the payments affordable again.
+The argument goes that if people, on average, can't afford to buy a house, then the price of housing must come down to meet what people are able to purchase, or something must change with lending (such as longer amortizations, lower down payments, or lower interest rates) to make the payments affordable again.

 Jonathan Beam is a real estate investor in the Niagara region who is passionate about helping you achieve financial freedom through real estate.
 He works with new and experienced investors to formulate a plan that fits your specific situation and provides market guidance and consultation on the best places and strategies to pursue within the Niagara Region.
 Book a free, half hour no obligation consultation to see how he can help you to achieve your goals.
 His travels are available at www.realestateandrepeat.com

 For a free market analysis on 2 markets within the Niagara region that we are currently investing in, please visit the home page and fill in the contact form at the bottom for your free report!